-Outside of my PhD studies, I am a Plantae Fellow where I regularly summarise the latest research for the plant science community on plantae.org.
-I am also the city coordinator for Pint of Science Colchester, an outreach festival organised by postgraduate students held in pubs across the world.
+In October 2017, I commenced a PhD working with Jordi Paps and Ulrike Bechtold at the University of Essex, where I studied the Major Transitions in the Plant Tree of Life by analysing genes and genomes.
+Outside of my PhD studies, I was a Plantae Fellow where I regularly summarise the latest research for the plant science community on plantae.org.
+I was also the city coordinator for Pint of Science Colchester, an outreach festival organised by postgraduate students held in pubs across the world.

 In January 2021, I began as a Postdoctoral Research Associate at the University of Bristol working with Tom Williams, Phil Donoghue and Chris Williamson, where I study the origin and evolution of the first land plants.